faunalia/qgisworkshop_org/docs/source/workshop/plugins_tutorial.rst

 \2) Implement Map Canvas Click Action
 ----------------------------------------

 \  **1.** \Most of you will be more comfortable browsing and editing code in a text editor like gedit.
-Open gedit by clicking the notepad icon on the top menue bar of Ubuntu:
+Open gedit or another text editor:

 .. image:: ../_static/open_gedit.png
     :scale: 100%